WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/The Guide.md

 #### Size
 Each nav area takes up 768 bytes.
 768 bytes is a small amount of storage space today, so while it is a good idea to try to simplify nav areas to save on storage space,

-**It is bad to oversimplify nav areas** as TF2 uses nav areas to determine where Demoman TFBots place sticky traps and areas that have sentries in range.
-So nav areas
+**It is bad to oversimplify nav areas** as TF2 uses nav areas to determine where Demoman TFBots place sticky traps and areas that are visible to sentries.
+So nav areas should not be combined too much.

 ### Walls